iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course members graduate and take amazing photos.

 They are the heart of your camera’s shooting presets and offer a range of creative options depending upon how confident you are with your camera at this stage.

 In the same way that aperture priority only lets you control the F/stops, shutter priority only lets you manually change the shutter speed.
-This is a good mode to practise capturing fast-moving subjects (wildlife, athletes, cars etc) and the camera will automate all the other settings.
+This is a good mode to practise on capturing fast moving subjects (wildlife, athletes, cars etc) and the camera will automate all the other settings.

-Tip – Program mode is a little step up from AUTO but more automated than A/Av and S/Tv.
+Program mode is a little step up from AUTO but more automated than A/Av and S/Tv.
 Manual mode is the most control you can have over your camera.
-You can read our full guide on using your camera dial here.

 Full frame sensors are the same size as a single frame of 35mm film.
-That’s the standard digital cameras are used to compare against for sensor size
+That’s the standard digital cameras that are used to compare against sensor size.

 Full frame sensors deliver exactly what you see through the camera.
-There is no crop factor applied meaning what you’d see if you look through the lens at 50mm you’d see the exact same on your camera screen.
+There is no crop factor applied to mean what you’d see if you look through the lens at 50mm you’d see the exact same on your camera screen.

 If you wanted a true 50mm focal length using an APS-C camera you would need to use a 35mm lens instead to get close (35 x 1.5 = 52.5mm).